starsareintherose/RGBEPP/README.md

 └── RGBEPP.sh
 ```

 Each directory corresponds to each function.

+`00_raw` should conatin all raw fastq.gz data.

 ## Text Files